-On April 30, 2000, in the Vatican sister Faustyna Kowalska was proclaimed a Saint.
+On April 30, 2000, in the Vatican, sister Faustyna Kowalska was proclaimed a Saint.

-The house of the Congregation of the Sisters of Our Lady of Mercy in Płock (Poland), Stary Rynek 14/18, where The Lord Jesus ordered Sr. Faustina to paint the image of Him as seen in her vision, and expressed a desire to establish a Feast of Mercy
+The house of the Congregation of the Sisters of Our Lady of Mercy in Płock (Poland), 14/18 Stary Rynek, where The Lord Jesus ordered Sr. Faustina to paint the image of Merciful Jesus as seen in her vision, and expressed a desire to establish a Feast of Mercy.

-The house of the Congregation of the Sisters of Our Lady of Mercy, Vilnius (Lithuania), 29 Grybo Street, where Sr. Faustina was staying during the period 1933-1936 and where The Lord Jesus dictated to Sr. Faustina the Chaplet of Divine Mercy
+The house of the Congregation of the Sisters of Our Lady of Mercy, Vilnius (Lithuania), 29 Grybo Street, where Sr. Faustina was staying during the period 1933-1936 and where The Lord Jesus dictated to Sr. Faustina the Chaplet of Divine Mercy.

 The house of the Congregation of the Sisters of Our Lady of Mercy in Cracow (Poland), 3 Siostry Faustyny Street, the place where the early remains of Sr. Faustina are found.
-Here The Lord Jesus for the hour of His death expressed His wish to celebrated - the Hour of Mercy These rays of mercy will pass through you, just as they have passed through this Host, and they will go out through all the world (Diary, 441).
+Here, Lord Jesus expressed the desire for the hour of His death to be venerated - the Hour of Mercy.
+These rays of mercy will pass through you, just as they have passed through this Host, and they will go out through all the world (Diary, 441).